Social Icons

 Directed by Howard Hawks

-This movie is outstanding, I have to be honest if you have not seen this movie, you have to.
-This is the best Katharine Hepburn and Cary Grant movie I have seen till date.
+This movie is outstanding.
+I have to be honest—if you haven’t seen this movie, you need to.
+This is the best Katharine Hepburn and Cary Grant movie I’ve seen to date.

-The first time I ran into a palaeontologist was in Friends, and in Friends Ross was just as scatted brain as Dr. David Huxley played by Cary Grant in this 1938 screwball comedy classic.
-Screwball, a genre which has the female lead dominate the male.
+The first time I ran into a paleontologist was in Friends, and in Friends, Ross was just as scatterbrained as Dr. David Huxley, played by Cary Grant in this 1938 screwball comedy classic.
+Now, I am not saying all paleontologists are scatterbrains, but based on my movie and TV viewing, they do not have good representatives.
+Screwball is a genre where the female lead dominates the male.

-Their onscreen chemistry is magical, and the screenplay for the movie is not something you see every day.
-The lines are more than comical, they were hilarious.
-The moment the two leads start getting in each other’s way you wish they never stop.
+Their onscreen chemistry is magical, and the screenplay is something you don’t see every day.
+The lines are more than comical—they’re hilarious.
+The moment the two leads start getting in each other’s way, you wish they’d never stop.

-As the movie progressed, I was wondering if the script was going to have them married, and then they would struggle raising a child.
-I was wrong, Baby actually is a 3-year-old leopard that Susan’s brother sent her to watch for him.
+As the movie progressed, I wondered if the script would have them married and struggling to raise a child.
+I was wrong—Baby is actually a 3-year-old leopard that Susan’s brother sent her to look after.

-The movie starts with an introduction to Dr. Huxley who is planning on getting married until his paths crossed with Susan Vance (Katharine Hepburn) on a golf course while he was meeting with a benefactor.
-After some series of events where Susan and David get to spend more time with each other, Susan took a liking into David, while David was ready to do anything to get away from her.
+The movie starts with an introduction to Dr. Huxley, who is planning to get married until his path crosses with Susan Vance (Katharine Hepburn) on a golf course while he’s meeting with a benefactor.
+After a series of events where Susan and David spend more time together, Susan takes a liking to David, while David is ready to do anything to get away from her.

-Susan’s decision to have David, takes this movie through a series of turns and events as I laughed hard watching both of them getting into each other’s way.
+Susan’s decision to pursue David takes the movie through a series of twists and turns, and I laughed hard watching the two of them get in each other’s way.

-For me, the gem in this movie was Katharine Hepburn, I totally adored her in this movie and fell in love with her character immediately.
-You will too when you get to see and listen to the hilarious lines she had in the movie.
+For me, the gem in this movie was Katharine Hepburn.
+I totally adored her in this film and fell in love with her character immediately.
+You will too when you see and hear the hilarious lines she delivers.

-The movie production took too long to materialize, mostly because Grant and Hepburn had to ad-libbed their dialogues, which made them laugh and struggle to get their lines right.
+The movie’s production took a long time to materialize, mostly because Grant and Hepburn had to ad-lib their dialogues, which made them laugh and struggle to get their lines right.

-Bringing Up Baby was not much of a box office when it was released in 1938.
-But as the movie got re-released, it became a success.
+Bringing Up Baby wasn’t a box office hit when it was released in 1938, but as it got re-released, it became a success.

-What a wonderful movie, one you will enjoy seeing and keeping.
+What a wonderful movie—one you’ll enjoy watching and revisiting.

 0 comments: